-Public policy, and quality of management and unions are important factors for enhancing productivity.
-An increase, for example, in participation, gain-sharing, industrial peace, and capacity utilization might create proper conditions for total productivity increments in the future.
-Enhanced worker awareness, information-sharing, and workers' participation can thus be predicted to have positive effects on productivity.
-Hence the dynamics of productivity were found to be influenced by many factors and variables.
+The qualitative evidences analyzed in this study suggest that public policy, and unions are important factors for enhancing productivity.
+An increase, for example, in participation, gain-sharing, industrial peace, and capacity utilization might create proper conditions for total productivity increases in the future.
+Enhanced worker awareness, information-sharing, and workers' participation can thus be predicated to have positive effects on productivity.
+It was found that the dynamics of productivity were influenced by many factors and variables.

-The perceived work environment does make a difference in the level of productivity in enterprises.
+The important lesson for management from the results of this study is that the perceived work environment does make a difference in the level of productivity in enterprises.
 Managers at all the levels should thus pay attention not only to input-output equations of productivity, but also to the work systems, processes and environments.
 Several positive aspects were perceived as existing broadly across the enterprises like positive attitudes, target-setting practices, process reviews, reward, gain-sharing, and team activities.
 However, lack of proper evaluation system undermines these initiatives of management and employees and ultimately affects productivity.
-The role of managers are vital, particularly in the areas of goal clarity, open interaction, supervisory support for the teamwork.